 A pathway in Family Systems Practice prepares you for a career in family systems and family therapy.
 If you are interested in working from a family systems perspective with clients in a variety of direct-service, private-practice and family-policy settings then this is the pathway for you.
-Consider applying for the Mutual Aid Eellowship to enhance your Family Systems learning.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.